-The most commonly recommended is cereal.
-However, the mouth develops in sync with the digestive system, and the teeth (molars) that are designed to grind grains don’t come in until well after 1 year, closer to 2, so the necessary enzymes to digest aren’t there, which is why infant cereals are so highly processed.
+I feels almost like common knowledge.
+The most commonly recommended first food is cereal.
+But what if it’s wrong?
+Like completely wrong.
+There’s a complete alternate theory about which foods to introduce when.
+The mouth develops in sync with the digestive system, and the teeth (molars) that are designed to grind grains don’t come in until well after 1 year, closer to 2, so the necessary enzymes to digest aren’t there, which is why infant cereals are so highly processed.
+Because a baby cannot yet digest grains.

 I hope to go more in depth in the future about Baby’s First Foods by Appearance of Teeth, but for now, to get the ball rolling, here’s some good choices: